onecompiler/tutorials/c/arrays/arrays.md

 Arrays store the collection of data sequentially in memory and they must share same data type.

-# How to Declare an array?
+# How to declare an array?

 ### One dimentional Array: